 If you experience any of the symptoms, you should see your doctor.

 A tumor caused by RCC can cause you to have blood in your urine, a phenomenon known as hematuria.
 The amount of blood may be visible, giving your urine a pink tint.
 It may also be a microscopic amount, only visible by examining a urine sample under a microscope or by performing a test to detect small amounts of blood.

 Anemia is a condition that can be caused by many different factors.
-It refers to having low levels of red blood cells that carry oxygen.
+It refers to having low levels of red blood cells, which carry oxygen.
 RCC can cause anemia, which may make you feel tired, sluggish, and run down.

 Unexplained weight loss is a possible symptom of RCC.
 If you’re not dieting, or your weight loss is accompanied by fatigue and fever, you should see your doctor for a diagnosis.
 Cancer cells in the kidney can out-compete your healthy cells for nutrients, leading to unintentional weight loss.

 If you experience any of the symptoms that are common with later stage RCC, don’t automatically assume you have cancer.
 These symptoms can be caused by a wide range of conditions, many of which aren’t serious.